 In terms of supporting the loved one with mental illness, the results of family psychoeducation and rehabilitation are well worth the effort.
 They include reduced hospitalization, fewer relapses, less depression and anxiety, better job opportunities, and an overall stronger sense of control.
 Individuals who are managing their illness well are also more involved in family life and social activities, which is a big plus for families as well.

 Family psychoeducation has the potential to touch many lives.
-In fact, according to the National Institute of Mental Health, mental disorders are common throughout the United States, affecting tens of millions of people each year.
-Of this group, only about half receive treatment.* This suggests there is a great opportunity and need not only for psychiatric rehabilitation programs but for family psychoeducation services as well.
+In fact, according to the National Institute of Mental Health, mental disorders are common throughout the United States, affecting more than 45 million people each year.
+Of this group, fewer than half receive treatment.1 This suggests there is a great opportunity and need not only for psychiatric rehabilitation programs but for family psychoeducation services as well.

 If you are interested in a career where your work helps individuals and families overcome obstacles so that they can live a better life, you may want to consider earning an online psychology degree.
-Holding a PhD in Psychology, master’s degree in Psychology, or bachelor’s degree in psychology helps ensure that you have the professional skills and credentials to be an effective practitioner in the field.
+Holding a PhD in Clinical Psychology helps ensure that you have the professional skills and credentials to be an effective practitioner in the field.